mindplace/nautical-distances-calculator/README.md

 <hr>

-### Version 1 - compliant with entirety of challenge
-To view: code is on the `master` git branch.

-#### Elements of Version 1:
 * Uses jQuery Autocorrect library/API and contains an array of potential search terms in memory
 * Makes a call to Google Geocoder API once search term has been selected in order to receive location information and place marker on map

-*I believe this is a less ideal version than using Google Maps and Places Autocomplete service, which is why Version 2 exists.
-It is less ideal in that it feels hacky, it requires gumming up browser memory with the contents of a 15k line file, and it is not optimized for queries unlike Google's Autocomplete--all despite the fact that Google's service searches through a range of items far greater than just airports.*

 #### Functions: